Tod Lippy

 Tod Lippy (born 1963 in Baltimore, Maryland) is an American artist, designer, writer, editor and musician.
-Lippy received an M.A. the Williams College Graduate Program in the History of Art in 1988, and an M.A. in cinema studies from New York University in 1990.
+Lippy received an M.A. from the Williams College Graduate Program in the History of Art in 1988, and an M.A. in cinema studies from New York University in 1990.
 He joined the editorial staff at Print magazine in 1991, eventually becoming the magazine's senior editor.
-Lippy co-founded and edited Scenario: The Magazine of Screenwriting Art (1994–97) and the arts zine publicsfear (1992–94).
+Lippy co-founded and edited Scenario: The Magazine of Screenwriting Art (1994–97) and the arts zine publicsfear (1992–93).
 His 2000 book, Projections 11: New York Film-Makers on Film-Making, was published by Faber & Faber.
 In 2003, he established the Esopus Foundation Ltd., a 501(c)(3) arts organization.

 Esopus magazine

-In the summer of 2003, Lippy edited and designed the first issue of Esopus, the main activity of the Esopus Foundation, which was declared "a thing of lavish, eccentric beauty, less flipped through than stared at", by David Carr of The New York Times in 2004.
+In the summer of 2003, Lippy edited and designed the first issue of Esopus, the main program of the Esopus Foundation, which was declared "a thing of lavish, eccentric beauty, less flipped through than stared at", by David Carr of The New York Times in 2004.
 Lippy was the publication's editor, designer, publisher, and sole full-time employee until it suspended publication in 2018 after 25 issues.
-Esopus has been the subject of dedicated exhibitions at de Appel Art Center in Amsterdam (2016) and the Nasher Sculpture Center in Dallas (2017), and Lippy's particular approach to the presentation of creative work in an unmediated format has been featured in numerous print and digital features as well as interviews on NPR stations such as KCRW and WNYC.
+Esopus has been the subject of dedicated exhibitions at de Appel Art Center in Amsterdam (2016), the Nasher Sculpture Center in Dallas (2017), and the Colby College Museum of Art (2024).
+Lippy's particular approach to the presentation of creative work in an unmediated format has been featured in numerous print and digital features as well as interviews on NPR stations such as KCRW and WNYC.
 Lippy's influential design work for Esopus has been featured in books such as the Graphis Design Annual, Print Design Annual, Essentials of Visual Communication (Laurence King, 2008), and Art Direction + Editorial Design (Abrams, 2007)—and in exhibitions at venues including the Walker Art Center, Rome's Contemporary Art Museum, and the Casino Luxembourg.
 He has been invited to participate in a number of panel discussions related to small-press and nonprofit publishing, including the 2009 conference of the American Library Association's Rare Books and Manuscripts Section at the University of Virginia in 2009 and the AIGA "Fresh Dialogue" speakers' series in 2007.